TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

   /tmp/batchalign-cleanroom-34803282092.
 Do not bootstrap its ML dependencies locally; use disposable CI runners.

-## Remaining work / findings to verify
+## Historical findings and follow-up verification

 - Run and fix the expanded CI bundle/bootstrap matrix, including Windows build portability.
 Add installed native-webview automation (not just sidecar tests),